When To Use Average Vs Median

 Trends and Latest Developments

-Current trends in data analysis emphasize the importance of understanding data distributions and the potential impact of outliers.
+Current trends in data analysis stress the importance of understanding data distributions and the potential impact of outliers.
 There's a growing awareness that relying solely on the average can lead to misleading conclusions, especially in fields dealing with complex and often skewed datasets.
-This has led to increased adoption of robust statistical methods that are less sensitive to extreme values, including broader use of the median and other measures like the trimmed mean (which calculates the average after removing a certain percentage of extreme values).
+This has led to increased adoption of strong statistical methods that are less sensitive to extreme values, including broader use of the median and other measures like the trimmed mean (which calculates the average after removing a certain percentage of extreme values).

 Tips and Expert Advice